 Two or three days in the fresh Breton air: There’s nothing like it to clear the head and charge your batteries.
-Take the train and hop on a bike to enjoy these four little trips in nature.
+Take the train and hop on a bike to enjoy these five little trips in nature.
 The feeling of escape is guaranteed!

 By bike and canoe between Ile aux Pies and Questembert